Alphaperry/static-site-deploy/README.md

 cd terraform
 terraform init
 terraform apply
-✅ Note: Save the EC2 public IP address from the output or AWS Console.

 3. Add GitHub Secrets
 In your GitHub repo:

-➡️ Go to Settings → Secrets and variables → Actions → New repository secret
+Go to Settings → Secrets and variables → Actions → New repository secret

 Add: